w3f/General-Grants-Program/grants/speculative/01-alephim.md

 ## Future Plans

 We want to integrate with Polkadot in an in-depth manner.
 This includes:
-* oracles
+* Oracles to allow retrieval of off-chain data from the networks
-* support for identitity framework developed in collaboration with synaps.io
+* Support for identitity framework developed in collaboration with synaps.io:
+  - Support Polkadot/Kusama addresses as identity source
+  - Write identity data on Polkadot/Kusama
+  - Set the network as a registar as per https://wiki.polkadot.network/docs/en/learn-identity
-* deeper integration with supported wallets
+* Deeper integration with supported wallets

+Those can be done as subsequent grants or other agreements.

 ## Additional Information